josephwkania/will/paper/paper.md

 by the telescope, then possibly filtered, and finally digitized.
 The digital is cleaned of Radio Frequency Interference (RFI).
 This signal pass through ionized media, this causes a quadratic delay in arrival time as a function of frequency.
 This must be corrected for a range of possible
 Dispersion Measures (DMs).
 The DM-time matrix is then searched over a range of pulse widths.
 The candidates are then clustered together to report one candidate that may show up at multiple dispersion measures or widths.
-See [@barsdell-2012] for a discussion of search pipeline on a Graphical Processing Unit (GPU).
-Candidates are then reviewed by humans or machine learned models such as [@fetch].
+See @Barsdell-2012 for a discussion of search pipeline on a Graphical Processing Unit (GPU).
+Candidates are then reviewed by humans or machine learned models such as @fetch.

 To understand the pipeline selection function, the pipeline needs to be tested over a wide variety of pulse morphologies.
 Pulses can vary in sky location, arrival time, time duration, center frequency, frequency width, number of scintiles, scintile phase, spectral index, scatter